You can help get your diabetes under control if you eat smart. The right foods can be an ally in your fight to keep your blood sugar levels in check.

-Don't get stuck in a rut.
-Choose foods of different colors.
-That's an easy way to make sure you eat plenty of fruits, vegetables, whole grains, beans, nuts, and lean protein.
+Make your plate colorful.
+That's an easy way to be sure you eat plenty of fruits, veggies, whole grains, beans, nuts, and lean protein.

 Watch your calories.
-Your age, gender, and activity level affect how many calories you need to gain, lose, or maintain your weight.
+Your age, gender, and activity level affect how many you need to eat to gain, lose, or maintain your weight.

 Go for fiber.
-You get fiber from plant foods: whole grains, fruits, vegetables, beans, and nuts.
+You can get it from plant foods like whole grains, fruits, veggies, beans, and nuts.
 Studies suggest that people with type 2 diabetes who eat a high-fiber diet can improve their blood sugar and cholesterol levels.

 What Is the TLC Diet for Diabetes?

-If you have high cholesterol as well as diabetes, your doctor will probably recommend the TLC (Therapeutic Lifestyle Changes) plan.
+If you have high cholesterol along with diabetes, your doctor will probably recommend the TLC (Therapeutic Lifestyle Changes) plan.